 There are no offsides.

 Teams play with six players per side, including a goaltender.
-Each team must have a minimum of two females on the court at all times.
-The only exceptions are if a female player takes a penalty (in which case the shorthanded team can use three males and one female to kill it off), if both sides have two or less females at a game and both captains jointly agree to put out one per side, or in overtime obviously.
+Each team must have a minimum of one female on the court at all times.
+The only exceptions is if a female player takes a penalty (in which case the shorthanded team can use four male players to kill it off).
 Female goaltenders will not count towards this quota.

 Any penalty whistled by the referee will result in a power play for the aggrieved team.
 A minor penalty requires the offending player to sit for two minutes in the penalty box and his/her team to play shorthanded.
 Minor penalties include, but are not limited to: slashing, tripping, cross-checking, interference, etc. If a goal is scored during those two minutes the teams will go back to even strength.
 Referees will let players know when their penalty is about to expire so they can jump out of the box and back into the play.
 An additional penalty by the offending team during that time will result in a 5 on 3.
 A penalty by the power-play team will result in 4-on-4 play and then a short power play the other way.
 If you’ve ever watched an ice hockey game, it’s a pretty simple concept.

-Stick checking is legal but sticks cannot be slashed down or held in the air for an extended period.
+Stick checking is legal but sticks cannot be slashed down or held in the air for an extended period (more than a second or two).
 Both of those will be minor penalties.
-Sticks should not go above the waist in wind-ups or follow-throughs.
+Sticks should not go above the waist in wind-ups or follow-throughs, although wind-ups will be enforced far more stringently than follow-throughs.
 These will result in a whistle, a warning for the offending player and a faceoff in their defensive zone.
 If the infraction is repeated, refs can call a minor penalty for delay of game at their discretion.
+Ball can be touched with a stick that is above the waist so long as it is below the shoulder.
+However, if this batting action results in hitting an opposing player it will likely be called a penalty so buyer beware.

 If a team is perceived to be intentionally taking their sweet ass time in getting to the faceoff circle at any time in order to delay, especially near the end of a game/period/powerplay, refs are allowed to call a delay of game minor penalty at their discretion.
-Clocks will be stopped during stoppages during a penalty so the full two (or five) minutes will be served provided there are no goals.
+Clocks will be stopped during stoppages during a penalty so the full two (or five) minutes will be served provided there are no goals and there is now a stop clock in the final 15 seconds of periods.

-Major penalties will be assessed for serious infractions including but not limited to fighting, dangerous hits from behind, intent to injure, etc. These penalties will also automatically result in the ejection of the offending party from the game and possible suspension/ejection from the league.
+Major penalties are five minutes, do not end if a goal is scored and will be assessed for serious infractions including but not limited to fighting, dangerous hits from behind, intent to injure, etc. These penalties will also automatically result in the ejection of the offending party from the game and possible suspension/ejection from the league.
 Just don’t do it.
 It’s a god damn recreational ball hockey league.

 A penalty shot can be awarded, at the discretion of the ref, if a player is tripped, hooked, slashed or otherwise sinned against on a breakaway.
 They can also be awarded if the ball is covered in the crease by anyone other than the goalie.
 Obviously this does not apply if you accidentally cover the ball in your opponent’s crease because then you just denied your own team the scoring chance.
 We won’t call a penalty shot but your captain will probably not be too happy with you.